Viktor Gutić: Creation of the NDH

 During the Axis invasion of Yugoslavia in April 1941, Gutić was mobilized as a reserve lieutenant in a rear unit near the town of Bihać, in northwestern Bosnia.
 On 11 April, the day the Germans bombed Bihać, Prijedor and Banja Luka, Gutić was in Ripač along with another rear lieutenant, Adem Haračić, and ordered that white flags be flown to signify surrender to the Germans.
 After hearing Slavko Kvaternik's proclamation of the establishment of the Axis puppet state the Independent State of Croatia (Nezavisna država Hrvatska, NDH), he and Haračić went to Bihać, where they connected with Ustaše sympathizers and began laying the groundwork for Ustaše rule over the town and the surrounding region.
-On 13 April, while units of the Royal Yugoslav Army were still active between Ripač and Bihać, Gutić issued a pro-NDH declaration.
-He announced that the government in the four kotars of Bihać, Bosanska Krupa, Cazin and Bosanski Petrovac, was to be overtaken by Ustaše functionary Ivan Bunić and his associates Osman Kulenović and Murat Ibrahimpašić.
-Gutić and Haračić then proceeded to Bosanska Krupa, where they tasked Šefik Tatlić and Ivan Holub with taking over the kotar.
-This was followed by stops in Bosanski Novi and Prijedor, where Gutić and Haračić established Ustaše governance structures.
+On 13 April, Gutić issued a pro-NDH declaration, while units of the Royal Yugoslav Army were still active between Ripač and Bihać.
+He announced that the governments in four kotars (Bihać, Bosanska Krupa, Cazin and Bosanski Petrovac) were to be overtaken by Ustaše functionary Ivan Bunić, as well as Gutić's associates Osman Kulenović and Murat Ibrahimpašić.
+Gutić and Haračić then established Ustaše governance structures in Bosanski Novi and Prijedor, as well as Bosanska Krupa where they tasked Šefik Tatlić and Ivan Holub with a take-over.
 Similar steps were taken in Cazin and Velika Kladuša by Gutić's associates.
 On 15 April, Butorac and Gutić's brother Blaž welcomed elements of the German 183rd Division as they entered Banja Luka.
 Gutić himself arrived in the town on 17 April.
-That same day, after only 11 days of resistance, representatives of the Yugoslav government surrendered unconditionally to the Axis.
+That same day, after 11 days of resistance, representatives of the Yugoslav government surrendered unconditionally to the Axis.